SiPBA/brainSimulator/README.md

 ```

 ## License
-This code is under the license [GPL-3.0+](https://choosealicense.com/licenses/gpl-3.0/).
+This code is released under the license [GPL-3.0+](https://choosealicense.com/licenses/gpl-3.0/).